 The Enriched Curriculum

 The curriculum is enriched and extended, for example by bringing professional musicians and artists into the classrooms and wards.
-We have links in the community with the Leeds College of Music, Leeds College of Art and Artforms who provide workshops and help to organise visits to their premises.
-After the public examinations, Year 11 students at the Grafton Learning Centre have the opportunity to take part in enrichment activities.
+We have links in the community with Leeds College of Art who provide workshops and help to organise visits to their premises and music through Artforms who provide music tuition at the hospital sites.
+After the public examinations, Year 11 students at the Queenswood Education Centre have the opportunity to take part in enrichment activities.
 This may include puppet making, script writing, music, photography and creative work.
 We have a small team of learning mentors who support children and young people all year round including during the school holidays.
 They provide opportunities and enrichment activities in collaboration with the health professionals.
 Activities have included a film making project, photography and music workshops.